Nadine2016/knative/deploy-job.md

 # Deploying a job
 {: #kn-job-deploy}

 Learn how to deploy jobs in Coligo.
-Jobs in Coligo are meant to run to completion.
+Jobs in Coligo are meant to run to completion as batch or standalone executables.
 They are not intended to provide lasting endpoints to access like a [Coligo application] does.
 {: shortdesc}

 ## Create a job definition
 {: #create-job-def}

-Job definitions are templates that you can use to define common job types and variables.
+Job definitions are templates that are used to define common job types and variables.
 When you deploy a job, you can override many of the variables you set in the template.
 You can create job definitions from the console or with the CLI.
 {: shortdesc}

 ### Creating a job definition from the console